 To contact Organiser

-Use the Neil Evans email from the Committee list inside the front cover of JHOS.
+or use the Neil Evans email from the Committee list inside the front cover of JHOS

 Rules & Classes for HOS Photographic Competitions